Concepts

 return str(i)

-Although any Python type, including builtin types like int
+Although any immutable Python type, including builtin types like int

-, can be a parameter or return type of a rule, in almost all cases rules will deal with values of custom Python classes.
+, can be a parameter or a return type of a rule, in almost all cases rules will deal with values of custom Python classes.
+These are are typically implemented as frozen dataclasses, for reasons we'll get into below.

-Generally, rules correspond to a step in your build process.
-For example, when adding a new linter, you may have a rule that maps (Target, Shellcheck) -> LintResult
+Generally, a rule corresponds to a step in your build process.
+For example, when implementing a rule to run shellcheck on a set of shell scripts, you could have a rule that maps (Target, Shellcheck) -> LintResult

 :